+Applications of PIN Diodes

+Application Note 922

+Introduction

-Applications Of PIN Diodes APPLICATION NOTE 922 HEWLETT The PACKARD COMPONENTS WIDE Introduction The most important property of the PIN diode is the fact that it appears as an almost pure resistance at RF whose resistance value can be varied over a range of approximately 1-10,000 ohms by a direct or low frequency control current.
-When the control current is varied continuously, the PIN diode is useful for attenuating, leveling and amplitude modulating an RF signal.
-When the control current is switched "on" and "off" or in discrete steps, the device is useful for switching, pulse modulating, and phase shifting of an RF signal.
-In addition, the PIN's small size, weight, high switching speed, and freedom from parasitic elements make it ideally suited for use in miniature, broadband RF signal control components.
+The most important property of the PIN diode is the fact that it can, under certain circumstances, behave as an almost pure resistance at RF frequencies, with a resistance value that can be varied over a range of approximately 1 Ω to 10 K Ω through the use of a DC or low frequency control current.

+When the control current is varied continuously, the PIN diode is useful for leveling and amplitude modulating an RF signal.
+When the control current is switched "on" and "off" or in discrete steps, the device is useful for switching, pulse modulating, attenuating, and phase shifting of an RF signal.

+In addition, the PlN's small size, weight, high switching speed, and minimized parasitic elements make it ideally suited for use in miniature, broadband RF signal control components.

 This application note describes the important properties of the PIN diode and illustrates how it can be applied in a variety of RF control circuits.
+Related HP publications of special interest are:

+- 1. AN 929, Fast Switching PIN Diodes. - 2.
+AN 985, Achieve High Isolation in Series Applications with the Low Capacitance HPND-4005 Beam Lead PIN. - 3.
+AN 957-1, Broadbanding the Shunt PIN Diode SPDT Switch. - 4.
+AN 957-2, Reducing the Insertion Loss of a Shunt PIN Diode. - 5.
+AN 957-3 Rectification Effects in PIN Attenuators. - 6.
+AN 979, Handling and Bonding of Beam Lead Devices.

-Related HP publications of special interest are: - Special Note #4, Harmonic Distortion in PIN Diodes. - 2.
-AN 929, Fast Switching PIN Diodes. - 3.
-AN 936, High Performance PIN Attenuator for Low Cost AGC Applications.
-Characteristics of the PIN Diode A PIN diode is a silicon semiconductor consisting of a layer of intrinsic (high resistivity) material of finite area and thickness which is contained between highly doped p and n type material.
-When the diode is forward biased, charge is injected into the intrinsic or "1" region.
+Characteristics of the PIN Diode

+A PIN diode is a silicon semiconductor consisting of a layer of intrinsic (high resistivity) material of finite area and thickness which is contained between highly doped p and n type material.
+When the diode is forward biased, charge is injected into the intrinsic or "I" region.
 This charge consists of holes and electrons which have a finite lifetime before recombination.
-The density of charge in the intrinsic region and its geometry determines the conductance of the device, while the lifetime (denoted by τ) determines the approximate low frequency limit of useful application.
-The conductance of the diode is proportional to the stored charge and the charge is in turn related to the diode current by $$i_d = \frac{dQ_d}{dt} + \frac{Q_d}{\tau} \tag{1}$$ where i_d = Diode current Q_d = Charge stored in the diode τ = Recombination lifetime If the diode is biased with only a constant current, the stored charge is constant and is equal to: $$Q_d = I_d \tau \tag{2}$$ If the bias consists of both a constant current and a low frequency RF or time varying signal, then the dc component of stored charge will be "modulated" by the presence of an ac component.
+The density of charge in the intrinsic region and its geometry determines the conductance of the device, while the lifetime [denoted by τ (tau)] determines the approximate low frequency limit of useful application.

+The conductance of the diode is proportional to the stored charge and the charge is in turn related to the diode current by where I_d = Diode current Q_d = Charge stored in the diode τ = Recombination lifetime d = delta

+$$I{d} = \frac{dQ{d}}{dt} + \frac{Q{d}}{\tau}$$ (1)

+If the diode is biased with only a constant current, the stored charge is constant and is equal to:

+$$Q_d = I_d \tau \tag{2}$$

+If the bias consists of both a constant current and a low frequency RF or time varying signal, then the dc component of stored charge will be "modulated" by the presence of an ac component.
 The degree of modulation depends on the relative level of the two charge components and the frequency of the RF signal.
 This dependence on frequency can be readily seen by solving the Laplace transform of Eq.
+(1) which yields where $(\omega) = 2 \pi$ freq.

+$$Q{d}(\omega) = \frac{i{d}\tau(j\omega)}{1 + j\omega\tau}$$

-(1) which yields $$Q_d(\omega) = \frac{i_d \tau(j\omega)}{1 + j\omega\tau} \tag{3}$$ This is plotted in Figure 1(a) and illustrates that at signal frequencies below $f_o = \frac{1}{2\pi\tau}$, the RF signal has about the same effect as the dc bias.
-Above f_o however, the modulation effect decreases by about 6 dB/octave.
+This is plotted in Figure 1(a) and iilustrates that at signal frequencies below $f_c = 1/2\pi\tau$ the RF signal has about the same effect as the dc bias.
+Above f_c however, the modulation effect decreases by about 6 dB/octave.